crowjm/crowjm.github.io/_posts/2015-02-10-why-web-design.md

 title:  "Why Web Design?"
 date:   2015-02-10
 <!-- tags: design communication-studies -->
-excerpt: I moved to Austin in March 2014 in search of new opportunities.
-I worked in retail, office management, and social media marketing before and couldn't see myself making a career in any of those fields.
+excerpt: I moved to Austin in search of new opportunities.
 I was very lost in terms of job direction and itching to find something I enjoy doing that I could turn into a career.
 ---

 ##Why Web Design?
-I moved to Austin in March 2014 in search of new opportunities.
+I moved to Austin in search of new opportunities.
 I worked in retail, office management, and social media marketing before and couldn't see myself making a career in any of those fields.
 I was very lost in terms of job direction and itching to find something I enjoy doing that I could turn into a career.

 Enter web design.